 Another pilot study compared employees of a wholesale company who had been practicing Transcendental Meditation for 8 months to on-site controls.

-Employees who practiced Transcendental Meditation scored significantly higher on Leadership Practice Inventory than controls.
-Leadership Practice Inventory measures important elements of leadership thinking like
+Employees who practiced Transcendental Meditation scored significantly higher on the Leadership Practice Inventory than controls.
+Leadership Practice Inventory measures important elements of leadership thinking, like:

 - role modelling.